thephpleague/skeleton/PULL_REQUEST_TEMPLATE.md

 - [ ] I have created a branch for this patch/feature.
 - [ ] Each individual commit in the pull request is meaningful.
 - [ ] I have added tests to cover my changes.
-- [ ] All new and existing tests passed.
 - [ ] If my change requires a change to the documentation, I have updated it accordingly.
-- [ ] My code follows the code style of this project.

 If you're unsure about any of these, don't hesitate to ask.
 We're here to help!